nickazg/TheConstructSmartContract/README.md

 </p>

-### **Smart Token Shares**
+### **Project Sub Token**
-Every project submitted automatically has its own Smart Token Shares (STS).
-The project creators determine the means of distribution for their Smart Token Shares, there are no prescriptive guidelines for how these are distributed.
+Every project submitted automatically has its own Project Sub Token.
+The project creators determine the means of distribution for their Project Sub Token, there are no prescriptive guidelines for how these are distributed.
 However, the distribution structure is publically accessible information so investors can make an informed decision.

 Once the project Milestones have all been successfully completed, the shares can be directly transferred to a proposed Public Token before an ICO is launched via a process we call Token Share Transfer.
 Alternatively, projects don’t have to result in an ICO, but The Construct is designed for this purpose.

-For example, within a project, the founders have chosen to reserve a 25% shareholding of their Smart Token Shares, 25% will be distributed to investors along the Funding Roadmap and the remaining 50% will distributed in the ICO at the end of the Funding Roadmap.
+For example, within a project, the founders have chosen to reserve a 25% shareholding of their Project Sub Token, 25% will be distributed to investors along the Funding Roadmap and the remaining 50% will distributed in the ICO at the end of the Funding Roadmap.

-*Example
+****Sub Token Share Example***
 <p align="center">
   <img
-    src="resources/images/sts_distribution_white.png"
+    src="resources/images/pst_distribution_white.png"
     style="width: 1000px;"
     >
 </p>